 - Serve a crowd: Easily double this recipe to serve a larger crowd.
 Summer BBQs have a new star of the show!
 Healthy tuna pasta salad is another crowd pleaser!

-- Protein: For added protein, throw in some grilled shrimp, baked turkey meatballs, chopped up healthy turkey burgers or plant-based protein such as cooked chickpeas.
+- Protein: For added protein, throw in some grilled shrimp or baked turkey meatballs.

 - Veggies: Instead of, or in addition to, the broccoli, you can add in some kale, bell peppers, zucchini, and mushrooms.